docarray/docarray/docs/data_types/tensor/tensor.md

     tensor: NdArray['x', 'x']
 ```

-Here you can only pass a tensor with two axis with the same dimension. `np.zeros(10, 10)` will work but `np.zeros(10, 12)` will raise an error.
+Here you can only pass a tensor with two axes that have the same dimensions. `np.zeros(10, 10)` will work but `np.zeros(10, 12)` will raise an error.

 ### Arbitrary number of axis

-You can specify that your shape can have an arbitrary number of axis with the syntax `NdArray['x', ...]`, or `NdArray[..., 'x']`
+To specify that your shape can have an arbitrary number of axes, use the syntax `NdArray['x', ...]`, or `NdArray[..., 'x']`.

 ```python
 from docarray import BaseDoc